Yacarreon93/training-up-and-running-with-typescript/README.md

     - run "tsc" to compile using the tsconfig file
 4.  explore typescript by writing functions
 5.  unlock typescript features in vanilla js with ts check and jsdoc
+6.  html 5 work with dom elements in typescript using type assertions
+    -   run "parcel index.html"